cyruscollier/phpspec-php-mock/README.md

 ## Changelog

+v2.1 - Added support for defining multiple namespaces for function prophecies

 v2.0 - Updated for phpspec 4.x, added spec and doc for usage with Throw Matcher

 v1.0 - Initial build for phpspec 2.x